Professor Luigi Nibali

 Biography

-Professor Luigi Nibali originally trained in dentistry at the University of Catania (Italy) and completed his MSc and PhD in Periodontology (‘Genetics of aggressive periodontitis’) at the UCL Eastman Dental Institute (EDI).
-After leaving the EDI in 2016, he worked part-time at QMUL (Centre for Immunobiology & Regenerative Medicine) as Senior Lecturer and then Reader, continuing private practice limited to periodontology and implant dentistry.
+Professor Luigi Nibali trained in dentistry at the University of Catania, Italy and completed his MSc and PhD in Periodontology at the UCL Eastman Dental Institute (EDI).
+His PhD topic was ‘Genetics of aggressive periodontitis’.
+From 2016, he worked part-time at the Centre for Immunobiology & Regenerative Medicine at the Queen Mary University (QMUL) as a Senior Lecturer and then Reader, continuing in private practice limited to periodontology and implant dentistry.
 He has been on the UK GDC Specialist list for Periodontics since 2007.

 Research